-This course will extend and develop your ideas and skills from Semester 1.
-You will explore the work of artists who specialise in ceramics and sculptural installation.
+In this course you will be focusing on fun hyper-realistic giant sculptures of doughnuts, sweets and cakes.
+Taking inspiration from artists who create large scale sculptures and sculptural installation.
 You will undertake observational and expressive drawing techniques to inform and develop your own ideas and designs.
-This will result in a final resolved artwork exploring the human figure and animal form through the use of clay, and a series of mini desserts from paper mache using armature and frameworks.
+This will result in a final resolved artwork exploring the use of clay to make a series of fun and colourful mini desserts, and exploring the use of paper mâché, armature and frameworks to create a large-scale food sculpture.
 This course is recommended to prepare you to work in Year 11 and Year 12 Visual Arts General courses.